adcirc/adcirc/docs/index.rst

 ADCIRC Model Documentation
 ==========================

 Welcome to the ADCIRC model documentation.
 This documentation aims to provide a comprehensive, up-to-date resource for the ADCIRC users and developers.
-It is being developed and enhanced, consolidating and expanding upon content from the `ADCIRC website <https://adcirc.org>`_ and `ADCIRC Wiki <https://wiki.adcirc.org/Main_Page>`_.

 Quick Links